Funding for students from the USA

 You can borrow up to the Cost of Attendance, but the value of each loan might be adjusted to compensate if your EFC (expected Family Contribution) is high or if you are already close to the maximum aggregate allowed.

-The loans are disbursed as equal thirds on 25 September, 22 January, 30 April, Any refund (living money) is paid to the student by bank draft (cheque) or bank transfer.
+The loans are disbursed as equal thirds on Friday 22 September 2023, Friday 19 January 2024 and Friday 26 April 2024.
+Any refund (living money) is paid to the student by bank draft (cheque) or bank transfer.

 To see your exact Cost of Attendance and your loan eligibility, download and use the CoA Spreadsheet.
 This also serves as the Net Price Calculator disclosure.